 And We revealed to you [O Muhammad] the message [Qur’an] that you may make clear to the people what was sent down to them and that they might give thought.
 [Qur’an 16:44]

 His HADITHS are that clarification!

 The above verses show that the Messenger (pbuh) plays a big role in addition to the Qur’an.
 This is how the companions of the Prophet Muhammad (pbuh) understood the religion as well.
 They understood that not everything is in the Qur’an.
 For example, it is narrated from Abdullah bin Khalid that he said to Abdullah bin Umar, a companion of Muhammad (pbuh) and the son of the second caliph of Islam:

 “We find (mention of) the prayer of the resident and the prayer in a state of fear in the Qur’an, but we do not find any mention of the prayer of the traveler.
 Abdullah said to him: ‘Allah sent Muhammad (pbuh) to us, and we did not know anything, rather we do what we saw Muhammad (pbuh) doing.”
 (Reported by Ibn Majah, Ibn Qayyim said it is authentic and Al-Albaanee declared it saheeh in Saheeh Ibn Majah (no.881))

-The prophet (pbuh) warned us against them in a hadith (which they heretically deny as one would expect):
+The prophet (pbuh) warned us against them in a hadith which they of course deny:

 Why [is it that] when a disaster struck you, although you had struck with one twice as great, you said, “From where is this?”
 Say, “It is from yourselves.”
 Indeed, Allah is over all things competent.
 [Qur’an 3:165]

 When did this verse come down?
 What disaster is this verse talking about?
 What was struck twice as great?

 And what struck you on the day the two armies met was by permission of Allah that He might make evident the [true] believers.
 [Qur’an 3:166]